christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 *   The *Aesar*: The Etruscan word for "god," *Aesar*, is Aži-Sar.
 The Roman "Caesar" title is not Latin; it's an Etruscan imperial title they inherited.
 *   The Tarquin Kings: The last kings of Rome were not tyrants.
 They were the legitimate Etruscan (Aryan) governors.
 Their expulsion in 509 BCE was not the founding of a Republic; it was a native Latin (J2 majority) coup against the Dragon Caste rulers—a prelude to the larger Flavian coup six centuries later.

-**3. Attilla the Hun**
+**3. Attila the Hun**

 Attila the Hun = Priscus Attalus (Roman usurper).
 The name Attila is a diminutive of Ata (Scythian "Forefather"), the same root as Ateas and Adam.
 It means "Little Father" or "Son of the Dragon."
 His brother's name, Bleda, is a corruption of Bleda/Belisarius, linking to the Bel/Baal priestly title.
 Attila was the title of the last legitimate Bosporan Emperor attempting to reclaim the Western administration from the J2/J1 papal-financier class.
 The legend that Attila received the "Sword of Mars" (the Sword of the War God) is a corrupted memory of the Scythian Akinakes, the sacred iron sword that the Scythians worshipped as the embodiment of Ares/Targitaos.
 Attila was not a barbarian; he was performing the ancient steppe ritual of the Xšaθra investiture, the same ritual that consecrated Asander and Alexander.
 Attila did not seek to destroy Rome.
 He sought to reintegrate the Western garrison into the Eastern (Constantinopolitan/Bosporan) fold and to purge the J2/J1 Levantine financial administration that had usurped control of the Gallic and Italian mints.
 His demand for Honoria's hand in marriage was not a lust for a princess; it was a dynastic claim—Honoria (Honorius) carried the R1b-V88/R1a-Z93 genetic memory of the old Western Sarmatian nobility.
 The Church invented Pope Leo I "miraculously" turning him back.
 In reality, a treaty was signed recognizing Attila's suzerainty, followed by a biological weapon attack—the same Yersinia pestis vector used later by Justinian—released in his camp, causing his "nosebleed death" (hemorrhagic plague).
 This allowed the J2/J1 faction in Constantinople (the Papal States' silent partners) to claim a divine victory.

 Attila the Hun and Genghis Khan were likely the same person.
 The Vatican created phantom centuries to retrofit history to the bible and then created a composite character.
-Genghis Khan was a dragon king title, like Atilla.
+Genghis Khan was a dragon king title, like .
 “Khan” (Aesar -> Aesar -> A’sar -> Ha’sar -> Kha’sar -> Khan).
 "Genghis" is “Janus”.
 This proves that Genghis Khan was not a Mongol upstart.
 He was an avatar of the Dragon King title, consciously restoring the global hegemony from its Central Asian core, exactly like Atilla (Priscus Attalus).
 The Mongol court called itself the “Great Yuan” (Great Ion/Janus).

 **4. The True Purpose of the "Viking" Age**